HPV Vaccination in the Asian and Pacific Region; Achievements and Barriers

 In order to encourage young investigators to present their research, there will be two awards of 300 US dollars to be given to three young scientists with the best presentation.
 A panel of experts who constitute the prize committee will decide on selecting the candidate for the prize.
 The candidate will be selected from those who present their research live at the meeting.
 The decision about the candidate will be announced at the closing ceremony on the last day of the event.

-The Young Investigator Awards is supported by the APOCP’s West Asia Chapter .
+The Young Investigator Awards are supported by the APOCP’s West Asia Chapter.

 Participation in the Meeting